learn-co-curriculum/message-queues-with-rabbitmq/README.md

 ## Overview

+RabbitMQ is a message queueing system, meaning that it's responsibility is to receive messages containing a data payload and then distribute that message to all interested parties based on certain criteria.

 As the world's technology becomes more distributed, the need to of share information between various entities becomes increasingly important.
 Using message-oriented middleware like RabbitMQ, an